 As with all gasket and cushioning pad applications, environmental conditions should be considered in conjunction with the functional requirements of the device.
 Silicone is regularly specified for low temperature applications that require a gasket or pad to remain flexible and compliant.
 There are a wide range of silicone products to select from for specific applications such as; soft silicone sponges and foams, soft (low durometer) silicone sheets, custom molded solid silicone.
 Many of the commercially available silicone products are well suited for meeting MIL-STD-810 testing including low temperature, high temperature, UV resistance, salt fog and water sealing.

 Contact Stockwell Elastomerics for Low Temperature Gasket Materials and Low Temperature Cushion Pads

-Contact Us for further assistance with custom low temp gaskets and low temp gasket material.
+Contact Us for further assistance with custom low /custom-gasket-manufacturing/ gaskets and low /custom-gasket-manufacturing/ gasket material.